Bad Gays

 Bad Gays is a queer history podcast about "evil and complicated queers" in history hosted by Huw Lemmey and Ben Miller.

-About

 Each episode of Bad Gays explores the story of a complicated queer person in history.

-Lemmy and Miller also wrote a book, Bad Gays: A Homosexual History based on the podcast.
-It is available in hardcover, paperback, e-book, and audiobook and is published by Verso Books.

 Reception

 The Advocate listed Bad Gays in its 2023 list of "Five Gloriously Gay Podcasts You Need To Listen To."
 Bad Gays was also reviewed by Vice Media, Another Magazine, Vox Media, The Washington Post, and The Boar.

+Book

+Based on research for the podcast, Lemmey and Miller wrote a book, Bad Gays: A Homosexual History, published by Verso Books.
+The book won the 2022 Goodreads Choice Award for History and Biography.